AZprojects29/Music-Visualisation-Dashboard/README.md

 - Ensure filenames end with `.json`
 - Run `npm run generate-config` after adding new files
 - Or manually add them to `data-config.json`

-## Privacy

-All data processing happens locally in your browser.
-Your listening history is never sent to any server.